hbesfb/PRONTO/README.md

 # File infrastructure
 INPUT:
 Script/PRONTO.py                                      ---  The python script.
 Config/configure_PRONTO.ini                           ---  The configure file.
 Local changes is needed to set up.
 In/Templates/MTB_template.pptx                        ---  The template file used for generating PP report.
 In/InPreD_PRONTO_metadata.txt                         ---  The clinical data file.
 Reports will be generated for the Sample_id with "Create_report==Y" in this file.
 In/MTF/IPD-XXXX_Material Transit Form InPreD NGS.xlsx	---  The material file contains all patient personal information.
-(Used by OUS)
+(Used by OUS) This file will generate the inpred-samle-id following the nomenclature file.

 OUTPUT:
 Out/$runID/IPDXXX					                          --- The folder contains all results for this sample.